guybrush007/modern-shokininwaza/about.markdown

 Hi, my name is Faiçal.
 I’m 40 and I am a software developer/DevOps currently working in a AI/Quantum computing startup in Germany.
 On side of my work, I study at La Sorbonne Universite in a distant learning program for an MSc in Physics.
 I am also particularly interested in fermentation techniques, especially Japanese fermentation techniques.

-Shokuninwaza means “craftsmanship” in Japanese, and this blogs is just my journey in two different craftsmanship domains: software engineering and food fermentation.
+Shokuninn means “craftsman” in Japanese, and this blogs is just my journey in two different craftsmanship domains: software engineering and food fermentation.